-Tyra Hanson is the owner and Director of The Gallery at Somes Sound.
+Tyra Hanson is the Director of The Gallery at Somes Sound.
 She remains active with local non-profit organizations on Mount Desert Island and is a strong supporter of the Wendell Gilley Museum and a member of the Business Advisors Team with Friends of Acadia.
-She currently is a business partner with Portland Museum of Fine Art, a member of the National Furniture Society.
-In addition to The Gallery at Somes Sound, Tyra Hanson owns and operates Frenchman's Bay Planning & Design, Inc. , offering design services and creative space planning for the home or business.
+She currently is a business partner with Portland Museum of Fine Art and is a member of the National Furniture Society.
+In addition to The Gallery at Somes Sound, Tyra owns and operates Frenchman's Bay Planning & Design, Inc. , offering interior design services and creative space planning for the home or business.